 This section describes the samples to be used in the study.
 Our samples will include input dealers located in trading centers and villages (key market sheds) as well as maize farmers that are located in the catchment areas of these market sheds.
 The input dealer sample is obtained by including all input dealers of 11 districts in Busoga.
-These input dealers will be listed during a census.
+These input dealers will be listed during a census that we will do ourselves so that we will have a list.
 After the census, dealers will be assigned to a particular catchment area.
 Dealers that are less than 5 km apart are assigned to the same catchment area.
 This final list of catchment areas will then be used for the allocation of the first treatments according to the design in Figure 1.
 The assignment will be done using a computer algorithm.